 - By “swing trading” I mean taking trades that have a calculated stop loss and exit point for taking profits.
 These trades typically last a few days to several months.

 - I swing trade with a specific style that requires a rising market, and then I buy stocks that are moving aggressively higher overall.
 This is called momentum swing trading.
-The Continuation Patterns article, along with the links within it, describes a good chunk of the method.
+The Triangle Pattern article, along with the links within it, describes a good chunk of the method.

 - By market correction/decline, I mean a greater than 10% price decline in the major indexes.
 Such a decline would typically take me out of most or all of my long positions and I would be waiting for a turn higher before getting back in.
-Small declines in the index typically don’t stop us out of positions and are quickly recovered anyway, so these types of signals aren’t needed (although you can still look for the signs of strength discussed, such as rising ADL and a good number of stocks in short-term uptrends).
+Small declines in the index typically don’t stop us out of positions and are quickly recovered, so the Stock Market Bottoming signals aren’t needed (although you can still look for the signs of strength discussed, such as rising ADL and a good number of stocks in short-term uptrends).

 - So basically, use these indicators when the major indexes have fallen more than 10% to know when it is time to buy again.